Welcome to SINephile 🎬

 So, What’s with the Name?

-The name’s a wink: half devout cinephile, half heretic to the canon.
+It’s just a wink and a nod: half devout cinephile, half heretic to the canon.

-I pair prestige cinema with pulp melodrama, Palme d’Or with pop trash, and I believe the most revealing double features are often the most unhinged.
+SINephile pairs prestige cinema with camp melodrama.
+Palme d’Or with pop trash.
+And it believes the most revealing double features are often the most unhinged.

-If you’ve ever wondered what Black Narcissus and Showgirls might have in common, or better yet are appauled at the prospect, you’re exactly where you belong.
+If you’ve ever wondered what Black Narcissus and Showgirls might have in common, or better yet are appalled at the prospect, you’re exactly where you belong.

 Welcome to SINephile.